Senior School Curriculum

 - Philosophy of Religion

-In an attempt to better meet the needs of our students, the Mathematics Department groups students by ability, as scheduling permits.
-This grouping is based on performance on the placement test, performance in previous math classes and teacher recommendation.
+In an attempt to better meet the needs of our students, the Mathematics Department groups students by demonstrated ability, as scheduling permits.
+This grouping is based on performance in previous math classes, teacher recommendation and performance on placement tests, where applicable.
 We believe that grouping by ability better addresses the needs of our students by allowing teachers to differentiate the curriculum with appropriate remediation and enrichment, and enables more productive and efficient conversations in the classroom.

 - Discrete Structures